RICS-qualified surveyors delivering accurate, lender-accepted valuations across Bradford and West Yorkshire

 Both services are carried out by our RICS-qualified professionals.
 Many buyers commission both reports to ensure they understand the value and condition of their property.

-Bradford Metropolitan District is served by several housing associations that operate shared ownership schemes.
+Bradford Metropolitan District is covered by several housing associations that run shared ownership schemes.
 Incommunities is the largest social landlord in Bradford, managing around 22,000 homes across the district.
-Their shared ownership properties range from apartments in the city centre to family houses in Wrose and Idle.
-Yorkshire Housing operates new-build shared ownership developments across West Yorkshire, with active sites in the Bradford area.
+Its shared ownership stock includes apartments in the city centre as well as family houses in Wrose and Idle.
+Yorkshire Housing also runs new-build shared ownership developments across West Yorkshire, with active sites in the Bradford area.

-Manningham Housing Association focuses on Bradford's diverse inner-city communities, particularly in the BD8 and BD9 postcodes.
-Bradford Community Housing Trust manages a significant portfolio of affordable homes across the district.
-Accent Housing and Stonewater also have shared ownership stock in the Bradford area.
+Manningham Housing Association concentrates on Bradford's diverse inner-city communities, especially the BD8 and BD9 postcodes.
+Bradford Community Housing Trust looks after a sizeable portfolio of affordable homes across the district.
+Accent Housing and Stonewater also hold shared ownership stock in the Bradford area.

-All of these housing associations require a RICS Red Book valuation before processing any staircasing application or resale.
+Each of these housing associations asks for a RICS Red Book valuation before it will process a staircasing application or a resale.
 Our valuations are accepted by all of them without exception.
-We have experience working across all BD postcode areas served by these associations and can confirm whether our panel of local RICS valuers covers the specific postcode of your property before you book.
+We work across all BD postcode areas served by these associations and can check whether our panel of local RICS valuers covers the postcode of your property before you book.

 Use our online quote tool to enter your postcode and property type.
 We will confirm availability in your area and provide a fixed fee with no hidden charges.
 No obligation to proceed at this stage.